Multilingual Vision-Language Models, A Survey: Vision-Language Models

 The field has developed several distinct architectural approaches for fusing visual and textual information.
 Following the categorization by \citet{fields_vision_2023} for English-only models, we identify multiple architecture types:

-\paragraph{One-Tower Encoders} These architectures combine embeddings from both images and text into a single input stream processed by a shared encoder, treating them as a single sequence, so the model shares parameters for text and image contextualization.
+\paragraph{One-Tower Encoders.} These architectures combine embeddings from both images and text into a single input stream processed by a shared encoder, treating them as a single sequence so that the model shares parameters for text and image contextualization.
 This approach is used in models like UNITER \citep{vedaldi_uniter_2020}, UC2 \citep{zhou_uc2_2021}, and M3P \citep{ni_m3p_2021}.

-\paragraph{Two-Tower Encoders} These models employ separate encoders for images and text, with their intermediate outputs passed to a cross-modal encoder.
+\paragraph{Two-Tower Encoders.} These models employ separate encoders for images and text, with their intermediate outputs passed to a cross-modal encoder.
 Models like LXMERT \citep{tan-bansal-2019-lxmert}, UNITER variations \citep{kwon_masked_2023}, and BridgeTower \citep{xu_bridgetower_2023} use this design.
 Sequences of text embeddings and image region representations are processed by independent Transformer encoders with a distinct set of parameters.
 The cross-modal encoder applies attention mechanisms where one modality generates queries while the other provides keys and values, facilitating nuanced interactions between visual and textual representations.
 Even if this is more parameter-efficient, it limits the interaction between images and text in the first layers.

-\paragraph{Dual Encoders} These architectures process each modality separately, with fusion occurring only at the final stage through similarity measures or joint embeddings.
+\paragraph{Dual Encoders.} These architectures process each modality separately and combine them only at the final stage via similarity measures or joint embeddings.
 CLIP \citep{pmlr-v139-radford21a}, ALIGN \citep{pmlr-v139-jia21b}, and MURAL \citep{jain-etal-2021-mural-multimodal} are examples of this approach.
-They are particularly effective for retrieval tasks because they allow pre-computing the representation.
-However, they are less suited for complex reasoning tasks because they do not allow interaction between the text and visual input earlier than in the last layer.
+They are particularly effective for retrieval tasks because they allow for the pre-computation of the unimodal representation.
+However, in the reasoning tasks, these models perform worse because they do not allow interaction between the text and visual inputs until the last layer.

-\paragraph{Encoder-Decoders} These models go beyond representation learning to include generative capabilities.
-Models like BLIP \citep{li_blip_2022}, SimVLM \citep{wang2022simvlmsimplevisuallanguage}, and MAPL \citep{manas-etal-2023-mapl} incorporate decoders for tasks requiring text generation, such as image captioning or open-domain visual question answering.
+\paragraph{Encoder-Decoders.} These models go beyond representation learning to include generative capabilities.
+Models like BLIP \citep{li_blip_2022}, SimVLM \citep{wang2022simvlmsimplevisuallanguage}, and MAPL \citep{manas-etal-2023-mapl} incorporate decoders for tasks requiring text generation, such as image captioning or open-ended visual question answering.

-Beyond these established categories, we identify additional architecture types:
+Beyond these established categories, we identify additional architectural types: